dchristian3188/dchristian3188.github.io/_posts/2018-07-20-AWS PowerShell - Finding the Right EC2 Image.md

 <!-- more -->

+{::options parse_block_html="true" /}

 The first command we need to learn is ```Get-EC2Image```.
 When I ran this command with no parameters in us-west-2 this returned over 84,000 images.
-That's
-not
-{: .highlight .nb}
-going to work, so let's see if we can narrow down our choices a little.
+That's not going to work, so let's see if we can narrow down our choices a little.

 A helpful command to use if we're trying to find a Window's image is ```Get-EC2ImageByName```.